Canon 1D Mark II vs Sony A5000

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the A5000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark II and the A5000 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the A5000 was followed by the Sony A5100.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D Mark II vs Sony A5000